-The Hearings Officer, in LU-166046 CU AD, addressed the interpretation of "unduly" in the context of City Code 33.239.030 B1.
-The Hearings Officer, in LU-166046 CU AD, stated:
+The Hearings Officer, in LU 08-166046 CU AD, addressed the interpretation of "unduly" in the context of City Code 33.239.030 B1.
+The Hearings Officer, in LU 08-166046 CU AD, stated:

 "Webster's New Collegiate Dictionary provides an appropriate definition of 'undue' as excessive.'
 Black's Law Dictionary defines 'undue' as 'more than necessary.'
-The Hearings Officer finds that both of the definitions suggest an interpretation of 'unduly' consistent with 'excessive.'"
+The Hearings Officer finds that both of the definitions suggest an interpretation of 'unduly' consistent with 'excessive."

-The Hearings Officer finds that the term "unduly," as used in City Code 33.239.030 B.1, is synonymous with "excessive."
+The Hearings Officer found, and the City Council concurs, that the term "unduly," as used in City Code 33.239.030 B.1, is synonymous with "excessive."